 Definitely bring a GoPro!

 They supply all the camping and cooking gear except for a sleeping bag, but sleeping bags can be rented if necessary.

 We brought our own hiking tent, but if you don’t have one the gear they use is high quality.

 When you sign up for one of the Abel Tasman guided kayaking tours with ATK, you will be given all the food, water and tea/coffee you’ll need.

 On the multi-day trips the guide even cooks up a proper feast for you, which we were amazed by.
 The meals are hearty, delicious, and vegetarian, and in our case Jezza did an awesome job at looking after the entire group.

 If you’re the kind of person that gets hungry quickly though, or likes to snack on something during the day, bring some muesli bars, trail mix or nuts to get you by on your kayak tours.

 Of course this is meant to be a fun adventure out in nature, and as such things can change at the drop of a hat.

-You might not get beautiful blue skies every day, you might not get to see any wildlife, and sometimes the weather can get so bad you can’t actually kayak.
+You might not get beautiful blue skies every day, you might not get to see any wildlife, and sometimes the weather can get so bad you can’t actually go on kayak tours.

-Just remember that this is all part of spending time outdoors, so keep an open mind and be willing to go with the guide’s decisions in case they change plans.
+Just remember that this is all part of spending time outdoors, so keep an open mind on your kayak trip and be willing to go with the guide’s decisions in case they change plans.